An illustration of scales, representing software integration.

 ☐ Deploy integration

-Assess integration needs
+Assess software integration needs

 Don’t just run out and grab the first integration tool you find and deploy it immediately.
 Find out which workflows, tasks, or processes you need to integrate to get a sense of the sort of integration solution you’ll need.
 Then, make a list of all the tools you’ll need integrations for to make this happen.
 Finally, see which teams will see their work impacted by this integration.